 So, for the sake of both you and your team, don’t ignore your Work Health and Safety obligations.
 Here’s what to do instead:

 WHS Gap Analysis Audit

 A WHS Gap Analysis Audit is a systematic examination of the WHS systems within your organisation.
-An audit like this will review your procedures, policies and compliance with applicable legislation, as well as making an action plan to address any areas that need improvement.
+An audit like this will review your procedures, policies and compliance with applicable legislation and make an action plan to address any areas that need improvement.

 Recovery Partners can conduct this WHS Gap Analysis Audit with you.
 Completing the audit will:

-- Assist you to meet your regulatory requirements
+- Assist you in meeting your regulatory requirements

 - Facilitate a systematic, measured and thorough approach to WHS system development and implementation